helgoboss/helgobox/doc/user-guide.md

 translated to a control value of 0%, a tempo of 960 bpm to 100% (this corresponds to REAPER's supported tempo range).

-This source can be used in combination with the _Master tempo_ target to obtain a "poor man's" tempo synchronization.
+This source can be used in combination with the [Project: Set tempo](#project-set-tempo) target to obtain a "poor man's" tempo synchronization.
 Be aware: MIDI clock naturally suffers from certain inaccuracies and latencies - that's an issue inherent to the nature of the MIDI clock protocol itself.
 E.g. it's not really suitable if you need super accurate and instant tempo synchronization.
 Additionally, ReaLearn's